apostrophecms/docs/docs/reference/field-types/attachment.md

 ## Custom file groups

-Developers can configure file type groups in addition to `office` and `image` using the `fileGroups` option of the `@apostrophecms/attachment` module.
+Developers can configure file type groups in addition to `office` and `image` using the `fileGroups` or `addFileGroups` options of the [`@apostrophecms/attachment` module](./../modules/asset.md).
 Those custom groups names can then be used for an attachment field's `fileGroup` setting.

 <!-- TODO: Link to the attachment module page for this instead once available. -->